vidarr/ringbuffer/readme.md

 I cannot give an algorithm on how to transform *any* structure of nested ifs into a straight one-level if sequence nor can I prove that this is always possible.
-In my experience, however, I never stumbled upon a problem that forced my to code some beast like the first version up there.
+In my experience, however, I never stumbled upon a problem that forced me to code some beast like the first version up there.

 My suggestion is: